harishkumar2k4/VoxPedia/README.md

       python src/wiki_scraper.py "Your Topic Here"

-## Observations and Challenges
-- Observations: I found that while the wikipedia library is efficient, passing specific search queries (e.g., "Python programming language") significantly improves the quality of the retrieved text compared to broad terms.

-- Challenges: The primary challenge was handling DisambiguationErrors.
-I implemented a nested try-except block to catch these errors and automatically proceed with the first suggested option to ensure the pipeline remains autonomous and doesn't crash on broad queries.

 # Task 2: Creating a Vector Database

 This module converts the raw text collected in Task 1 into a searchable vector database using LangChain and FAISS.